 Around charitable times like Christmas, some well-meaning friend on Facebook or Instagram will share something like this:

 The message turns up with the regularity of an arthritic pain.
-The people posting them mean well.
+The people posting these Facebook book exchange posts mean well.

-Let us say one of the “Book Exchange” participants is Pansy.
+Let us say one of the Facebook “Book Exchange” participants is Pansy.
 Pansy believes in the Universe and knows that what goes around comes around.
-She sees an opportunity to participate in this cosmic reward system of Book Exchange, be a part of something bigger than herself, and get 36 books for the price of one.
-The idea of getting many favourite books from strangers has some intrigue, especially in lockdown-Covid times.
+She sees this cosmic reward system – this Book Exchange – as an opportunity be a part of something bigger than herself.
+And to get 36 books for the price of one.
+The idea of getting many favourite books from strangers has some intrigue, especially in lockdown – Covid times.
 What the Universe (a.k.a.
 Facebook friend) promises looks like this:

 Pansy sends books = 1

 Pansy receives books = 36

 Gap plugged by Universe = 36-1 = 35 books.

 Now, I believe in the Universe and it’s benevolence.
 I have been ridiculously lucky many times over.
 My wife is heaven sent.
 I walked away from a Casino with winnings (never went back).
 I am often at the receiving end of amazing serendipity.